-Fort Massachusetts would continue to be protected and stabilized, such as beach nourishment (the addition of sand or sediment to an eroding beach or shoreline).
+Fort Massachusetts would continue to be protected and stabilized, including beach renourishment (the addition of sand or sediment to an eroding beach or shoreline).

 Operations Support.
-Operations support facilities on the island would continue to be maintained, including ranger residences, a ranger dock, bunkhouse/first aid station, equipment shed, utilities, and communication service.
+Operations support facilities on the island would continue to be maintained, including ranger residences, a ranger dock, bunkhouse/first-aid station, equipment shed, utilities, and communication service.